decentraland/documentation/content/player/blockchain-integration/buying-nfts.md

 The Marketplace Smart Contract is the one that allows users to create an Order to sell their assets.
 On Ethereum, you can create an Order to sell LANDs, Estates and Names while on Polygon, the Marketplace Smart Contract allows the user to create Orders for Wearables and Emotes.

-Orders can be created using the `createOrder` function that has the following signature.
+Orders can be created using the `createOrder` function with the following signature.

 ```sol
 /// @param nftAddress The address of the NFT contract (The LandRegistry, EstateRegistry or Wearable/Emote Collection address).